diyakansagra/is477/StatusReport.md

 - Completed all dataset acquisition and ethics review

-- Wrote notes on data licensing
+- Wrote notes on data licensing (Working on uploading them to GIT)

+- Working on finding licensing information to address the feedback on our Project Plan

 - Explored raw datasets in Week 1